dharmsen/2ic80-giveyouip/README.md

 # 2ic80-giveyouip

 This arp poisoning/dns spoofing tool was made for educational purposes only.
+This tool was developed for the final project of the course 2IC80 Lab on Offensive Computer Security at the Eindhoven University of Technology.

 ---

-THe repository is split up in two folders:
+The repository is split up in two folders:
 - Combined
 - Seperate